-Star of the week:Antares is Heart of the Scorpion | EarthSky.org
+Antares is the Heart of the Scorpion | EarthSky.org

 Bright reddish Antares – also known as Alpha Scorpii – is easy to spot on a summer night.
 It is the brightest star – and distinctly reddish in color – in the fishhook-shaped pattern of stars known as the constellation Scorpius the Scorpion.
-Follow the links below to learn more about this wonderful star.

 How to see Antares.
 If you look southward in early evening from late spring to early fall, you’re likely to notice the fishhook pattern of Scorpius the Scorpion, with ruby Antares at its heart.
 If you think you’ve found Antares, aim binoculars in its direction.
 You should notice its reddish color.
 And you should see a little star cluster – known as M4 – just to the right of this star.
 (See images above)

 Antares is the 16th brightest star in the sky, and it is located in the southern half of Earth’s sky.
 So your chance of seeing this star on any given night increases as you go farther southward on Earth’s globe.
-If you traveled to the southern hemisphere – from about 67 degrees south latitude – you’d find that Antares is circumpolar, meaning that it never sets and is visible every night of the year from Earth’s southernmost regions.
+If you traveled to the Southern Hemisphere – from about 67 degrees south latitude – you’d find that Antares is circumpolar, meaning that it never sets and is visible every night of the year from Earth’s southernmost regions.

-We in the northern hemisphere know Antares better than several other southern stars that are brighter.
-That’s because Antares is visible from throughout most of the northern hemisphere, short of the Arctic.
+We in the Northern Hemisphere know Antares better than several other southern stars that are brighter.
+That’s because Antares is visible from throughout most of the Northern Hemisphere, short of the Arctic.
 Well, not quite the Arctic, but anywhere south of 63 degrees north latitude can – at one time or another – see Antares.
 (Helsinki yes, Fairbanks, no)

 The midnight culmination of Antares is on or near June 1.
 That is when Antares is highest in the sky at midnight (midway between sunset and sunrise).
 It is highest in the sky at about dawn in early March and at about sunset in early September.

 Antares science.
-Antares is truly an enormous star, with a radius in excess of 3 Astronomical Units (AU).
+Antares is truly an enormous star, with a radius in excess of three astronomical units (AU).
 One AU is the Earth’s average distance from the sun.
 If by some bit of magic Antares was suddenly substituted for our sun, the surface of the star would extend well past the orbit of Mars!

 Antares is classified as an M1 supergiant star.
 The M1 designation says that Antares is reddish in color and cooler than many other stars.
-Its surface temperature of 3500 kelvins (about 5800 degrees F.) is in contrast to about 10,000 degrees F. for our sun.
+Its surface temperature of 3500 kelvins (about 5800 degrees F or 3200 C) is in contrast to about 10,000 degrees F (5500 C) for our sun.

 Even though Antares’ surface temperature is relatively low, Antares’ tremendous surface area – the surface from which light can escape – makes this star very bright.
 In fact, Antares approaches 11,000 times the brilliance of our puny sun, a G2 star.

 But that is just in visible light.
-When all wavelengths of electromagnetic radiation is considered, Antares pumps out more than 60,000 times the energy of our sun!
+When all wavelengths of electromagnetic radiation are considered, Antares pumps out more than 60,000 times the energy of our sun!

 Red Antares is similar to but somewhat larger than another famous red star, Betelgeuse in the constellation Orion.
 Yet Betelgeuse appears slightly brighter than Antares in our sky.
 Hipparcos satellite data places Antares at about 604 light-years away, in contrast to Betelgeuse’s distance of 428 light-years, explaining why the larger star appears fainter from Earth.